 For healthy individuals whole body vibration (WBV) appears to be very safe.
 Research is still being conducted on the effects of vibration on certain medical conditions.
 If you are pregnant or have acute thrombosis, serious cardiovascular disease, a pacemaker, recent wounds, hip/knee implants, an acute hernia, discopathy, spondylolysis, severe diabetes, epilepsy, recent infections, severe migraines, tumors; recently placed IUDs, or metal pins/plates, WBV may not be suitable for you.
 Consult a qualified physician before beginning a training program that includes WBV.

-- Q How do I perform a tuck jump?
+- Q How do I perform a single leg Romanian dead-lift?

-- Q How do I perform a plank with leg raise and abduction?
+- Q How do I perform a stagger stance cable chest press with alternate-arms?

-- Q How do I perform a ball chest press with 1 arm?
+- Q How should I do a triceps press exercise?

 - Q What should I do if I’m sore from exercise?